caksoylar/zmk-config/README.md

 ## ZMK customizations

-I use a custom ZMK branch referenced in [west.yml](config/west.yml) which contains a few extras, namely [mouse keys](https://github.com/zmkfirmware/zmk/pull/778) used in the `MSE` layer, [global quick tap for combos](https://github.com/zmkfirmware/zmk/pull/1387), [swapper behavior](https://github.com/zmkfirmware/zmk/pull/1366) and [display improvements for the Corne-ish Zen](https://gist.github.com/caksoylar/c411313990978e1903c244f03039187a).
+I use a custom ZMK branch referenced in [west.yml](config/west.yml) which contains a few extras, namely [mouse keys](https://github.com/zmkfirmware/zmk/pull/778) used in the `MSE` layer, [swapper behavior](https://github.com/zmkfirmware/zmk/pull/1366) and [display improvements for the Corne-ish Zen](https://gist.github.com/caksoylar/c411313990978e1903c244f03039187a).
 For a variant of my configuration tailored for stock ZMK, check out the [`stock` branch](https://github.com/caksoylar/zmk-config/tree/stock).

 ## Custom shields